Borel Degenerations of Arithmetically Cohen-Macaulay curves in P^3: A necessary condition on Borel degenerations

-We assume in the following that our field $\kk$ has characteristic zero.
-A monomial ideal is called a Borel fixed ideal, or simply Borel ideal, if whenever a monomial $x_jm \in J$ and $i < j$, then the monomial $x_im \in J$.
-This is equivalent to $J$ being invariant for the Borel subgroup of $GL(n+1)$ consisting of the upper triangular matrices (when the linear forms have a basis $x_0, x_1, \ldots, x_n$). {The Borel ideals which are ACM of codimension two are easy to describe.} They are given by their minimal generators as
+A monomial ideal is called a strongly stable ideal if whenever a monomial $x_jm \in J$ and $i < j$, then the monomial $x_im \in J$.
+As $ch(\kk)=0$ this is equivalent to $J$ being a Borel ideal, namely invariant for the Borel subgroup of $GL(n+1)$ consisting of the upper triangular matrices (when the linear forms have the ordered basis $(x_0, x_1, \ldots, x_n)$).
+The Borel ideals which are ACM of codimension two are easy to describe.
+They are given by their minimal generators as